It doesn’t matter if you’re new to gardening or have been growing plants for decades. You already know that each plant has its own light requirements.

 You can learn more about partial sun herbs here!

 Full or Partial Shade Herbs:

 - Goldenseal: This herb grows naturally in the woods under trees, so it prefers full shade.

 Discover how to grow goldenseal here!

-- Gotu kola: This plant is more flexible with light than goldenseal, but it grows naturally in shady conditions.
+- Gotu kola: This plant is more flexible with sunlight than goldenseal.
+But it grows naturally in shady conditions.

-- Ginger: This plant can tolerate all amounts of sunlight but grows best when given between 2 to 4 hours of direct sunlight per day.
+- Ginger: This plant can tolerate all amounts of sunlight.
+It grows best when given between two and four hours of direct sunlight daily.